Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 6. **Desktop**

       * Google Chrome browser; all pages, links on those pages and footer icon links perform well on all viewport sizes.
 Developer tools were also used on browser for the various viewport sizes.
+      * Internet Edge; all pages, links on those pages and footer icon links perform well on all viewport sizes.
+Developer tools were also used on browser for the various viewport sizes.
+      * Mozilla Firefox; all pages, links on those pages and footer icon links perform well on all viewport sizes.
+Developer tools were also used on browser for the various viewport sizes.

 7.  **Modal**